tsunami416604/azure-docs.hu-hu/articles/iot-edge/troubleshoot.md

 }
 ```

-Ügyeljen arra, hogy ezt a *edgeAgent* és a *edgeHub* modulok is megállítsa.
+Ügyeljen arra, hogy ezt a konfigurációt a *edgeAgent* és a *edgeHub* modulhoz is állítsa be.

 ## <a name="next-steps"></a>Következő lépések